jeannie2/tyger/README.md

 # Tyger, Tyger 1:1

-Simple project showing first stanza of the poem “Tyger, Tyger” by William Blake
+Simple project showing first stanza of the poem “The Tyger” by William Blake

 ## Technologies
 This project is created using HTML, CSS, JavaScript, JQuery